 url-query tr en fr 'keep it simple'

-If there are more query-text parts than placeholders (i.e., extra arguments), the extra parts are taken as a single unit to substitute the last placeholder, after substituting (one to one) for previous placeholders (i.e. quotes are not required, but they can be used as need be).
+If there are more query-text arguments than placeholders, the extra arguments are taken as a single unit to substitute the last placeholder, after substituting (one to one) for previous placeholders.

 If query-text is not given and the URL contains a placeholder, the URL is reduced to base domain.